dovrosenberg/foundry-simple-weather/README.md

 - Generate weather for every new day automatically
 - Use the Simple Calendar season to adjust season automatically
 - Show the current date/time from Simple Calendar in a smaller box (good for players who don't need the full Simple Calendar display), or hide it and just show the weather
+- Display either as a standalone window or as a slide-out window attached to Simple Calendar

 ## Controls